intel/pmem-csi/README.md

 [`StorageClass
 Parameters`](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters).
 An
-optional `persistencyModel` parameter differentiates how the provisioned volume can be used.
+optional `persistencyModel` parameter differentiates how the provisioned volume can be used:

-* if no `persistencyModel` parameter specified in `StorageClass` then it is treated as normal Kubernetes persistent volume.
+* no `persistencyModel` parameter or `persistencyModel: normal` in `StorageClass`
+  A normal Kubernetes persistent volume.
 In this case PMEM-CSI creates PMEM volume on a node and the application that claims to use this volume is supposed to be scheduled onto this node by Kubernetes.
 Choosing of node is depend on StorageClass